s3g/s3g-mc/docs/process-guides-channel-mixing.md

 Use this when a plugin window is already open and you want to turn its current settings into editable automation lanes.
-Focus the FX window or touch one of its parameters, run `Focused FX Automation Capture`, then click `Lock FX`.
+Focus the FX window or touch one of its parameters, run `Focused FX Automation Capture`, then use the step-by-step
-After the FX is locked, adjust the plugin, return to the capture window, and capture or write from the locked target.
-The parameter filter and bucket controls help choose which parameters are included.

-For plugins with long parameter lists, use the filter to narrow the visible parameters, then save either the selected parameters or the visible result as a named bucket.
-Buckets are recalled for the same focused FX and can be used to quickly reselect a working set of parameters before saving automation points.
+window:

+1. `Step 1 - Lock FX`: lock the focused or last-touched track FX as the target.
+2. `Step 2 - Choose Params`: filter the parameter list, select visible parameters, clear the selection, invert it, or show a compact parameter list.
+3. `Step 3 - Cursor Point`: move the REAPER edit cursor to the desired time, then write the current plugin values there.
+The same section includes shortcuts to show or hide selected automation lanes.

 The main workflow is point-based.
-Set the edit cursor, adjust the locked plugin GUI, and click `Save Point at Cursor`.
-Move the edit cursor later in the timeline, adjust the plugin again, and save another point.
+Set the edit cursor, adjust the locked plugin GUI, and click `Write Point`.
+Move the edit cursor later in the timeline, adjust the plugin again, and write another point.
 REAPER's normal envelope behavior handles the interpolation between those points.

-`Show Selected Lanes` creates, shows, and arms the selected FX envelopes without writing a point.
+`Show Lanes` creates and shows selected FX envelopes without writing a point.
+`Hide Lanes` hides existing selected envelopes. `Lane height` updates any existing selected visible envelopes when changed.
 The first version targets track FX; take FX are not included.

 ## Snapshot Surface